-Student information sheets are gathered from information entered by the parents online using our new online enrollment program.
+Student information sheets are gathered from information entered by the parents online using our online enrollment program.
 Please be sure you have updated information on your child.
 Only the person(s) listed on this sheet will be allowed to check your child out of school.
 Please keep phone numbers and information updated if changes occur throughout the year.
 This is the information we use to get in touch with you if there is an emergency.
 If a student becomes ill at school and the parent cannot be reached, the other names listed on this information sheet will be called.
 Because the online portal is only accessible at certain times during the year, you will need to come to the office to make changes when it is not open to parents.
-Please contact the school nurse if your child has medical condition.
+You will need to have names of anyone that you might send to pick up your child in case of a sickness or emergency because we cannot allow anyone that is not on the information sheet to check out your child.
+Please contact the school nurse if your child has a medical condition.